 Repeat these steps, changing Run duration to 5 and saving as “EnergyMet_5minutes”.

-Note: the VerifyETemplate.exp file is in the SmallMoleculeMethodDevAndCEOptimization folder you created at the start of this tutorial.
+Note: the “VerifyETemplate.exp” file is in the SmallMoleculeMethodDevAndCEOptimization folder you created at the start of this tutorial.

 Exporting a transition list

 The steps for exporting a transition list are very similar to that for exporting an unscheduled method, except that there is no template file: